Taking care of your mouth, teeth and gums with good oral and dental hygiene can help to prevent bad breath, tooth decay and gum disease.

 - Cut down on sugar, eat well, don't smoke, limit alcohol - it's good for your whole body, including your teeth, gums and mouth.

 - Brush baby teeth as soon as they come through, with a smear of fluoride toothpaste on a baby toothbrush.
+Here are some tips on how to look after baby teeth, including the importance of avoiding sweetened foods and drinks.

 - Have regular dental check-ups - detecting problems early means they are easier to treat.